wp-plugins/the-events-calendar/readme.txt

 ** tec_event_address() added for easy echoing of the event address ** thanks to AntonLargiader and azizur on forum
 * improvement and debugging of entire error catching and displaying system
+* PHP versions older than 5.1 will fail gracefully

 = 1.5.6 =